Mercy High School (Omaha, Nebraska)

 Mercy High School is a private, all-girls, Roman Catholic high school in Omaha, Nebraska, United States, sponsored by the Sisters of Mercy.
 It is located in the Roman Catholic Archdiocese of Omaha.
-It is the only high school in Omaha with a negotiated tuition program, so each family meets with the President at the start of each academic year to agree upon what they will pay for tuition.
-Mercy has approximately 385 students, 27 percent of whom are minorities.
+Each family meets with the President at the start of 9th grade to agree upon what they will pay for tuition.
+Mercy has approximately 280 students, 27 percent of whom are minorities.
 98 percent of the graduating class goes on to college.

 Background

 Mercy High School is one of 41 high schools owned and operated by the Sisters of Mercy.